 (v.) to make something more complicated; to perform a complex task

-This is just one of a clutch of similar words in English, all derived from the same root.
+This is one of a clutch of similar words in English, all derived from the same root.
 In botany, for instance, a daedalous plant is one that grows sinewy, intricately folded edges on its leaves.
 A logodaedalus is someone who is especially cunning or skilled in their use of words (cough, cough).
 And something that is pandaedelian is full of pandas.
 No, of course it isn’t.
-It means “ingeniously made in every way.”
+It means ‘ingeniously made in every way.’
 Like a panda.

-At the root of all of these words is Daedalus, the name of a master craftsman and puzzle-solver from Greek mythology who was employed in the court of the legendary Cretan king Minos.
-Daedalus is usually remembered for two things: (1) being the father of doomed bird-man Icarus, and (2) designing the Cretan Labyrinth.
-But he also (3) tried to kill his nephew in a fit of jealousy, and (4) made a life-size model of a cow to enable the queen of Crete to achieve sexual congress with a farm animal.
-And if you don’t want to know that part of the story, I’d jump ahead a few paragraphs.
+At the root of all these words is Daedalus, a master craftsman and puzzle-solver from Greek mythology who was employed in the court of the legendary Cretan king Minos.
+Daedalus is usually remembered for two things: (1) being the father of doomed bird-man Icarus, and (2) designing the Cretan Labyrinth, in which King Minos hid his monstrous Minotaur.
+But Daedalus also (3) tried to kill his nephew in a fit of jealousy, and (4) made a life-size model of a cow to enable the queen of Crete to achieve sexual congress with a farm animal.
+And if you don’t want to know that part of the story, I’d jump ahead a few paragraphs now.

 So.
-King Minos of Crete had a few brothers, with whom he was in a longstanding argument over who was viewed most favourably by the gods.
-In an attempt to end the argument once and for all, Minos pleaded to the sea god Poseidon for a gift that he could show off to his brothers.
+Minos of Crete had a few brothers, with whom he was in a longstanding argument over who was viewed most favourably by the gods.
+In an attempt to end the argument once and for all, Minos implored the sea god Poseidon for a gift that he could show off to his brothers.
 Poseidon acquiesced, and gave the king a beautiful white steer.

-Imagine then that you’re an all-powerful sea deity, with the ability to control all the world’s oceans.
-How would you wreak revenge on a duplicitous king?
-Conjure up a waterspout to destroy his kingdom?
+Imagine, then, that you’re an all-powerful sea deity, with the ability to control all the world’s oceans.
+How would you wreak revenge on a duplicitous, arrogant king?
+Conjure up a waterspout to destroy his fleets?
 Send a tsunami to obliterate his people?
 Get his wife to fall in love with a magic bull?
-Obvs it’s the last one, because remember: this is Ancient Greece.
+Obvs it’s the last one, because remember—this is Ancient Greece.

 But imprisoning a master craftsman is difficult because of all their, y’know, Masterful Craftsmanship.
-And all the locks and keys in the world are useless when your prisoners have access to a huge pile of feathers and some wax.
+And all the locks and keys in the world are useless when your prisoners have access to a huge pile of feathers and some wax, for some reason.
 So Daedalus spent his time in prison constructing two huge pairs of wings—one for himself, and one for Icarus—and together they flew from the top of Minos’ tower and escaped.
 Well, Daedalus did, at least.
 Icarus, kinda less so.